aubreyrjones/arduino_ethanol_sensor/README.md

 # Design

 Depends on 16MHz/5V Arduino.
-CPU frequency is assumed fixed.
+CPU frequency is assumed fixed, with timing values computed from CPU ticks.

 This code assumes you are using an [I2C 12-bit DAC](https://www.sparkfun.com/products/12918) and a [I2C FRAM](https://www.adafruit.com/product/1895).
 Those links are to the breakout